hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan05.md

 ---

 The class always starts with the Analog Firewall.
 Code is summarized on paper before loading onto a microcontroller.

 Circuit diagrams are drawn by hand and checked by another student before wiring.
 Power is connected only after a second check.

 Students are encouraged to plan what they will accomplish before they arrive in class.

 Leaders complete assignments and extend them.
-They make them their own.
-They think about applications.

 That balance between a large volume of hands-on work and real-world thinking is the most powerful part of the course.